Postcard Views of Riverside Drive 1900-1920

 As transportation options continued to improve, Riverside Avenue began attracting wealthy New Yorkers and real estate developers to the west side.
-The opening of the Ninth Avenue Elevated in 1879 and the subway in 1904 made it possible to commute from the upper west side to New York’s business center downtown.
+The extension of the Ninth Avenue Elevated in 1879 and opening of the subway in 1904 made it possible to commute from the upper west side to New York’s business center downtown.
 In 1908 Riverside Avenue’s name was officially changed to Riverside Drive.

 If Riverside Drive had been built as originally proposed by Park Commissioner William Martin in 1865, it would have been a 100 foot wide straight boulevard.

 Fortunately that turned out to be impractical due to the natural topography of the area.

 In 1873 Frederick Law Olmsted the designer of Central and Prospect Park received the job of laying out Riverside Park and Drive.
 Olmsted realized that incorporating the existing landscape surrounding Riverside Avenue into a park was a better plan than grading and straightening the hills along the drive.